 Attend The Event

-If you are already a member of the study group you can register for the event by using the form below.
-Non-Members are also welcome to attend for a single conference fee.
-You can find out about our membership rates and requirements as well as our single conference fees here.
+If you are already a member of the study group you can register for the event using the form below.
+Non-Members are also welcome to register for a single conference fee.
+You can find out about our membership rates and requirements, as well as our single conference fees here.